Ginger-Scallion Turkey Meatballs

 - Preheat oven to 350°F (175 degrees C).
 Line a baking sheet with parchment paper.

-- Mix the turkey, egg, oats, whole oats, scallions, ginger, soy sauce, sriracha, fish sauce, sesame oil, garlic, and salt together in a large bowl using your hands; roll into 16 meatballs and place onto the prepared baking sheet.
+- Mix turkey, egg, oats, whole oats, scallions, ginger, soy sauce, Sriracha, fish sauce, sesame oil, garlic, and salt together in a large bowl using your hands; roll into 16 meatballs and place onto the prepared baking sheet.

 - Bake in preheated oven until a thermometer inserted to the center of a meatball reads 165°F (75°C), 20 to 25 minutes.

 These meatballs are perfect on top of a bed of simply dressed greens, or steamed rice or quinoa.
 To make them paleo, substitute almond flour for the oats.
 The meatballs can be prepared ahead, and will keep well in the refrigerator for up to three days.